shu3hamtr/Data-science-portfolio/README.md

 # Data-science-portfolio
-Portfolio of data science projects completed by me
+Portfolio of data science projects completed by me for self learning.